 Have you got L plates (or D plates in Wales)?

-L plates must be on display on the front and back of the car when the learner is driving.
-You need to take them off when the supervisor is driving.
+L (or D) plates must be displayed on the front and back of the car when the learner is driving.
+Plates must be removed when the supervisor is driving, indeed, when anyone with a full driving licence is driving the vehicle.
+A warning about how magnetic L plates can damage your vehicle.

 Mirrors!